Cathy Yan: "I want to be more than the first Asian woman to direct a superhero movie"

 “I didn’t just want to make a superhero movie, I was interested in female rage”

 “I told myself that I wouldn’t change my ways,” Yan says of her experience directing the film, which saw Margot Robbie play Joker’s villainous ex Harley Quinn.
-The filmmaker recently said she “would have loved to have more control over the edit” and has nodded to the pressures of such a major studio – and their major budget – as the reason Birds Of Prey underperformed at the box office.
+The filmmaker recently said she “would have loved to have more control over the edit” and has talked candidly about the pressures of working for such a major studio – and their major budget.
 But in conversation with NME, Yan mostly remembers the shoot fondly.

 “We were allowed to play almost as much as I normally like to play.
 Of course, there were a few more restrictions, but some of the best moments of the movie come from the spontaneous play that we found on set.”
 And how did she feel when she got the call to direct in the first place?
 “I didn’t think it was possible.
 I did not think I was the likely or safe choice by any means.
 I did not just want to make a superhero movie, I was interested in making a movie about female rage in a way to hit back at the patriarchy, ironically, within a patriarchal system.”